How to Write a Good Bug Report? Some Tips

 Bug reporting is an important and major aspect of software testing.
+In fact, the end-goal of any testing activity is to find as many bugs as possible – manual testing and test automation included.
 Some teams discuss minor bugs with developers directly, while most companies make it a point to report the bugs irrespective of its severity.
 This way, we do not “bug” the developers too much and, the tester who finds it next will not spend duplicate efforts reporting the same bug again.

 If a bug is not documented, the developer fails to understand the bug or worse, reject it.